Pickup truck: Design and features

 Cab-over or cab forward designs have the cab sitting above the front axle.
 This arrangement allows a longer cargo area for the same overall length.
 An early cab-forward, drop-sided pickup was the Volkswagen Transporter, introduced in 1952.
 This configuration is more common among European and Japanese manufacturers than in North America.
-The design was more popular in North America in the 1950s and '60s, with examples including the Chevrolet Corvair Rampside and Loadside, Dodge A-100 and A-108, Ford Econoline, and Jeep FC-150 and FC-170.
+The design was more popular in North America in the 1950s and 1960s, with examples including the Chevrolet Corvair Rampside and Loadside, Dodge A-100 and A-108, Ford Econoline, and Jeep FC-150 and FC-170.

-The cargo bed can vary in size according to whether the vehicle is optimized for cargo utility or passenger comfort.
-Most have fixed side walls and a hinged tailgate.
-Cargo beds are normally found in two styles: step side or fleet side.
-A step-side bed has fenders that extend on the outside of the cargo area.
-A fleet-side bed has wheel wells inside the bed.
-The first fleet-sided truck was the 1955 Chevrolet Cameo Carrier.
-Early trucks had wood-plank beds, which were largely replaced by steel by the 1960s.
-Some European-style trucks use a drop-sided bed with a flat tray with hinged panels rising up on the sides and the rear.

 A "dually" is a North American colloquial term for a pickup with four rear wheels instead of two, able to carry more weight over the rear axle.
 Vehicles similar to the pickup include the coupé utility, a car-based pickup, and the larger sport utility truck (SUT), based on a sport utility vehicle (SUV).

-The terms half-ton and three-quarter-ton are remnants from a time when the number referred to the maximum cargo capacity by weight.
+The terms half-ton, three-quarter-ton, and one-ton are remnants from a time when the number referred to the maximum cargo capacity by weight.

-The last time Chevrolet and GMC used the Stepside style was on the 2007 Silverado and Sierra Classic models.
-Ford last used the Flareside style in the 2009 F-150.
+In North America, some pickup trucks may be marketed as heavy duty (eg Ram Heavy Duty), super duty (eg Ford Super Duty) or simply "HD".
+This is typically a pickup truck with higher payload and/or towing capabilities than is standard for their size.
+While synonymous with "dually" or full-size pickup trucks in North American, none of those are requirements.
+Dually is not available on Ram 2500 or Ford F-250 and is optional on Ram 3500 or Ford F-350, but those pickup trucks are all heavy duty.
+Mahindra Bolero MaXX Pik-Up HD is a heavy duty mid-size pickup truck with a two tonne payload.

+Some pickup trucks have an opening at the rear of the cab to increase cargo capacity lengthwise without increasing overall vehicle length or wheelbase, which reduces break over, approach, departure angles and increases turning radius.
+This feature is referred to as a mid-gate due to it being located in the middle of a pickup truck, as opposed to the tail-gate, which is located as the rear/tail of the vehicle.